fhessman/scientific-snap/Examples/StellarParallax/README.md

 ![Earth go to](./images/Earth_go_to.png)

-The nice thing about this method - asking the Sun for it's instantaneous position and distance, is that one can dynamically change the position of the Sun or Earth and they will respond by using a different Sun position or Sun-Earth distance.
-This way, you can easily change your simulation later to model relatively close stars (using a big Earth orbit) or relatively far away stars (using a very tight Earth orbit).
+The nice thing about this programming technique - asking the Sun for it's instantaneous position and distance - is that one can dynamically change the position of the Sun or Earth and they will respond by using a different Sun position or Sun-Earth distance.
+This way, you can easily change your simulation later to model relatively close stars (using a big Earth orbit) or relatively far away stars (using a very tight Earth orbit) - simply move the Earth closer or farther away from the Sun and the Earth Sprite will automatically adjust it's orbit.

 ---